 unknowingly seek refuge at the house of Mari's parents, but when the parents find out who they are sheltering they are seen to exact their revenge.
 Craven wanted to make something that was the antithesis of violent Hollywood movies; something that didn't

 glamourize and celebrate violence as exciting but instead showed it for what it is -- ugly, dehumanizing and deplorable.
 Ironically, it was this well-meaning approach that ended up causing censorship headaches around the globe, particularly in America

 Suffered multiple cuts in the US

-released in the States under various titles, including Sex Crime of the Century and Krug and Company , before The Last House on the Left was chosen as the official title.
-Additionally, there have been numerous different versions of
+in the States under various titles, including Sex Crime of the Century and Krug and Company , before The Last House on the Left was chosen as the official title.
+Additionally, there have been numerous different versions of the film released

 However, Craven also made cuts to the film himself as he later recalled in an interview in 1990:

 "Our first cut of the film ran 90 minutes and was out in the theaters for about two weeks.
 Sean Cunningham and I became

 convinced that it was simply too much, that we'd both be sent to Devil's Island if we didn't make some cuts".

 The officially-classified R version ran for approximately 82 minutes, and omitted the strongest moments of violence.
 In